NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 Why can it be cracked by enumerating $2^{15}=32,768$ starting address for the randomisation over *n*=$2^{23}$ if we set up a 256 bytes nop sled?
 (Page 296)

 I find the following equation, $256=2^8$ and $2^{23}-2^{15}=2^8$, but I still can't understand that statement.

+#### 3.13 x86-64: Extending IA32 to 64 bits

+##### 3.13.3 Accessing Information

+An explanation of two sentences in Page 310.

+*"Perhaps unexpectedly, instructions that move or generate 32-bits register values also set the upper 32 bits of the register to zero.
+Consequently, there is no need for an instruction `movzlq`".*

+> Instructions of 32 bits in Figure 3.4 like `movl` set the upper 32 bits of the 64 bits in x86-64 to zero by default. `movl` and other 32-bit instructions could be used with operands of 64-bit value; they just ignore the upper 32 bits and set them to zero in the registers.
+Subsequently, we can use `movl` as an alternative instruction of `movzlq` .